evolvingstuff/RobotShamBo/README.md

-# Robotshambo
+# RobotShamBo

 <img src="images/robotshambo.png" width="500" height="500">

 ## Introduction
-Robotshambo aims to explore the capabilities of neuro-evolution applied to the classic game of Rock-Paper-Scissors.
+RobotShamBo aims to explore the capabilities of neuro-evolution applied to the classic game of Rock-Paper-Scissors.
 This project employs various forms of neural networks to model intelligent agents and observes how they evolve to play the game more optimally.

 ## Table of Contents
 - [Introduction](#introduction)